http2benchmark/http2benchmark.github.io/index.md

 *   WordPress with cache plugin:
     *   LSCache for LiteSpeed
-    *   WP Super Cache for Apache
+    *   W3 Total Cache for Apache
     *   FastCGI Cache for Nginx

 ## Results